zarpafantasma/corpus_rythmos/IV- Narrative_Works/N1_ARCHITECT_PROTOCOL/N1_PROTOCOL_02_en-US_The_Symbiotic_Entity.md

 7. Coherence Imprinting
 8. The Living Tuning Fork
 9. Neural Lattice Engineering
-10. Quantum Entanglement Establishment
+10. Quantum Correlation and Continuity Transfer
 11. Quality Verification
-12. The Closed Circle: Ship and Flesh as One Physics
+12. The Coherent Circuit: Ship and Flesh as One Physics

 ---